 The Tonquin Valley hike is one of my favorite multiday hikes I have done in the Canadian Rockies.
 I spent four days on the trail and enjoyed it so much I immediately booked another 4 days later on in the year.
 During my first time in the Tonquin valley, some pretty bad wildfires in the nearby province, created a thick haze.
 Although I didn't come out with the shots I was hoping for I came out with something so much better.
 A story and some undeniably unique conditions captured in the photo above, when the light pierced the clouds overhead and created these epic rays.
 The Ramparts - the mountain range seen in the picture marks part of the border between Alberta and British Columbia called the Great Divide.

 The Athabasca River runs right through Jasper's townsite.
 There are many points along the river where you can take great photos.
 One of my favourites is the bridge at the turn off towards the Maligne Lake Road.
 The photograph you see above was taken south of the town near another bridge close to the valley of the Five Lakes Trailhead.

 10. Mount Christie

 I know I said at the start that I have deliberately left out photography spots on the Icefields Parkway in this post because I have written about them in a separate blog entry.
 Except this one.
 Mount Christie viewed from the road when driving south along the Icefields Parkway is my personal favourite photography spot in Jasper National Park.
 To get this shot you can park your car at the Athabasca Falls parking lot and take a short walk from there back to the road.
-You can't miss!.
-Every time I drive this part of the Icefields Parkway I get an overwhelming feeling of being really small against these towering giants'.
+You can't miss it!
+Every time I drive this part of the Icefields Parkway I get an overwhelming feeling of being really small against these towering giants.